technofocus-pte/entrprsagntscpltstdfrntr/Labguides/Foundry lab/Foundrylab.md

 15. Ensure that the added documents change to **Ready** state.

-    >[!Alert] It may take up to 10 mminutes for the status to change to "Ready".
+    >[!Alert] It may take up to 10 minutes for the status to change to "Ready".

     ![](https://raw.githubusercontent.com/technofocus-pte/entrprsagntscpltstdfrntr/refs/heads/main/Labguides/Foundry%20lab/media/image15.png)